-Console durability: A. With few moving parts, there's very little that can break on the Master System.
+Console durability: A. With few moving parts there's very little that can go wrong with the Master System.
 Every one I've come across has functioned perfectly.

-Controllers: D+.
-Wisely following Nintendo's lead, the Master System control pads are very similar to those for the NES in size and shape.
-Unfortunately, there are only two buttons, which is a limiting factor in some games.
+Controllers: D. On the surface Master System controllers look like NES control pads with a black color scheme.
+In fact there are only two buttons, which is a limiting factor in some games.
 In addition, the directional pad has an inexact, "mushy" feel compared with the tight NES controller.

 Media: C-.
 Compared to the NES, the boxy SMS cartridges are extremely compact.
-Unfortunately, their tiny labels (which face forward, oddly), only allow enough room for the title of the game.
-One unusual aspect of the SMS is how it also supports game cards.
-The size of a credit card, these actually hold less data that a conventional cartridge, and were apparently designed to be a low-cost alternative to the more-expensive cartridge format.
-Only a few titles were released on card, and Sega eventually phased it out, re-releasing some card titles as cartridges.
+Unfortunately, their tiny labels only allow enough room for the title of the game, so they look plain.
+One unusual aspect of the system is how it also supports game cards.
+About size of a credit card, this media actually holds less than a conventional cartridge.
+Apparently they were designed to be a low-cost alternative to expensive cartridges.
+Only a few titles were released on card format and Sega eventually phased it out, re-releasing some card titles as cartridges.

-Games: C. The SMS library is modest compared to the NES, and it lacks the cutting-edge titles.
+Library: C. The Master System library is modest compared to the NES, and it lacks the cutting-edge titles.
 Worse yet, games that appeared on both systems were generally better on the NES.
 Sega especially stumbled in its "Great" sports series of games which were universally panned.
 Still, the SMS has more than its share of fun titles, including R-Type, Shinobi, Rastan, and the Alex Kid series (Sega's answer to Mario Bros).
-Even so, there are relatively few "must-have" titles.
-More sophisticated games like Sonic the Hedgehog, Ghouls and Ghosts, and Golden Axe were released late in the system's life cycle, but mainly outside of the US.
-Fortunately the Master system can play games from other regions; there's no problem playing PAL titles on a NTSC television.
-Of course, many of these titles were done better on the Genesis.

-Collectability: C. SMS systems and controllers come relatively cheap, and most games are inexpensive and easy to find.
+Collectability: C+.
+SMS systems and controllers come relatively cheap, and most games are inexpensive.
 Packaged in sturdy plastic cases, the games tend to be in good condition and include instructions.
-Some of the later titles were not widely available in America and may require some international shopping to track down.
-Overall, the lukewarm library of the SMS will mainly attract those who appreciated the system in its heyday.
+Some of the later titles were not widely available in America and may require international shopping to track down.

 Innovations: Pause button on console, game cards, 3D glasses accessory.